 ‘No. At least, I don’t think so.’
 Scorpius blinked.
 ‘I kind of pissed them all off.’

-‘Yes.
-That’s what I mean.
-I saw Adeline Turner.
-Are there going to be further reprisals?
-If so, I suggest you seek another compartment.’
+‘Quite.
+Saw Adeline Turner.
+You anticipate further reprisals?
+If so, suggest you find another compartment.’

-‘I came in here to get away from further reprisals,’ Scorpius said slowly.
+‘I came here to get away from that,’ Scorpius said.
 ‘I think she’s done all she’s going to do.’

-‘That doesn’t mean there won’t be others,’ said Methuselah Jones disapprovingly, and returned to his incredibly dry reading while Scorpius wondered how he could amuse himself for at least an hour in a small compartment in utter silence.
+‘Does not preclude others,’ muttered Methuselah Jones, and returned to his incredibly dry reading while Scorpius wondered how he could amuse himself for at least an hour in a small compartment in utter silence.

 ‘I told you there wouldn’t be anything new,’ said Albus as the sixth-year prefects let themselves out of their compartment.
-They could hear the new Head Boy and Head Girl in the next one over, finally briefing their seventh-year colleagues on their duties for the train in specific and the year in general, and Al didn’t think it sounded any more exciting another time around.
+They could hear the new Head Boy and Head Girl next door, briefing their seventh-year colleagues on their duties, and he didn’t think it sounded more exciting another time around.

-‘We didn’t know that, Al,’ Rose said wearily.
+‘We didn’t know that, Al,’ Rose sighed.
 ‘Besides, what were we going to do?
-Tell Diarmuid “sorry, this is a waste of time and brain cells” and then leg it?’
+Tell Diarmuid “sorry, this is a waste of time and brain cells” and leg it?’

-‘No, that would be rude,’ he said simply.
+‘No, that would be rude,’ he said.
 ‘And not after he gave us Chocolate Frogs.’

 ‘Yeah.’
-Rose looked down at hers, still in its box, and deftly tugged the card out without releasing the gently ribbeting confectionery.
+Rose looked down at hers, still in its box, and tugged out the card.
 She made a face.
-‘You know, when I was little, it was cool my parents were on these.
-But over the past few years, whenever I pull out a card with Mum on it I just feel judged.’
-The card went in the first bin they passed as they wandered the train corridors.
-‘It didn’t hurt you to sit in there for ten minutes, anyway, Al.’
+‘When I was little, it was cool our parents were on these.
+But now whenever I pull out a card with Mum on it, I just feel judged.’
+The card went in the first bin they passed down the corridor.
+‘Anyway, it didn’t hurt you to sit through that.’

-‘I was in a fuss to get away from your odious little friend,’ Rose admitted.
+‘I was in a fuss to get away from your odious little friend.’

 ‘Why?
 Al, you know I’d say it to his face -’

 ‘But then he’s there to defend himself.
-Otherwise I will defend him, and then we’ll just end up in a row.’
+Otherwise I’ll defend him, and then we’ll row.’

 Rose looked at his stubborn expression and sighed.
 ‘Fine.
-But if he’s gone and upset Hector then that’s absolutely not my problem, and I don’t want to have you come running to me to play peacemaker.
+But if he’s upset Hector then that’s not my problem, and I don’t want you running to me to play peacemaker.
 It’s not my job to keep Hector in line, and it’s not your job to keep Malfoy from getting himself into trouble.’

-‘It is my job to back him up when Flynn’s being belligerent, though,’ said Albus staunchly.
+‘It is my job to back him up when Flynn’s being belligerent,’ said Albus.
 ‘And Scorpius has his reasons for not liking him.’

 ‘Would those reasons be that Hector doesn’t think the world revolves around Scorpius Malfoy?’